Gosport Road

 The traffic situation never changes (2011, tap to enlarge)

 The mighty and the notorious, Gosport Road is perhaps the best example of how much something can change within 100 years.
 It was designated A32 in 1922, and still holds that status today.
+While never a primary route (as Gosport wasn't considered an important enough destination), it did used to have green signs in places.

 Records indicate that for the past 50 years, pretty much since the Gosport line closed in 1953, there have been talks about what to do about "the Gosport road problem".
 Central government has generally refused funding for what they perceive as a regional problem.
 Various proposals have been made, both across the creek (which made for objections to dualling the road online as this was apparently going to happen soon) and heading west through Cams Alder.
 Traffic along the Gosport Road corridor is pretty much the source of all of Fareham's traffic problems: those who said that a widened road would only fill up with traffic certainly had a point!